ocvit/contr/README.md

 ## Logger

 Default logger logs contract state to specified stream in JSON format.
-State structure is the same as for sampler with a small addition of `tag` field.
+State structure is the same as in sampler plus additional `tag` field:

 ```ruby
 # state structure